 I’m old enough that Kodak still means cameras to me.
 Instant camera was our phrase from the 60s & 70s.
 Of course, considering today’s technology, it’s ludicrous to think those were instant pictures.
 1) First to film – The lucky owned a 35MM, which meant loading the camera was always a treat.
 Lining it up – perfectly – to catch the leading edge of the film reel (and hoping like crazy that you’d really accomplished that feat so you’d be taking pictures instead of just turning the hand crank).
 For the novice photo buff, it started with a Kodak Instamatic: a pop-and-click camera.
 2) No do-overs — As you shot the roll of film, it […]

 I have been re-reading ‘Eats, Shoots & Leaves’ by Lynne Truss.
 Glutton for punishment?
 Hardly.
-Like the majority of authors, I constantly hone and refine my skills.
+Like most authors, I must constantly refine my skills.
 There is no ‘quick grow’ method to sound writing.
 No short-cut or easy season.
-Study time, butt-in-chair effort to learn basic and advance grammar is still the most effective method for a good crop of sentences.
+Study time, butt-in-chair effort to learn basic and advance grammar is the most effective method for a good crop of sentences.
 As to EATS, SHOOTS, AND LEAVES: if you haven’t read Lynne’s witty take on grammar and its sad decline, you are in for a treat.
 She entertains and educates – no easy feat.
 If you’re new to writing, then best advice: learn the grammar rules.
-A past critique partner, albeit a brilliant […]
+A past critique partner, albeit a brilliant woman, continually brought her […]

 In my daily perusal – read – of a multitude of blog and websites, I’ve discovered some uh-oh moments.
 Despite the type of blog, the number of individuals involved with the blog, or the purpose of the writing, the mistakes exist.
 No Grammar Police hat worn here.
 But I will say that on-page mistakes threaten our reader’s pleasure.
 Good writing is hard work.
 More importantly, easy reading is harder work.
 GOOD GRAMMAR — Wait!
 Don’t stop reading yet.
 I know . . .
 I know . . .The word GRAMMAR should be issued in a whisper.
 Ears snap closed like a gator before his midnight snack.
 Patience, Padawan – this could be useful information.
 I’m […]